hjjvandam/CMakePackagingProject/docs/source/developer/conventions.rst

   * Facilitates forwarding kwargs to subfunctions when subfunction takes different keywords.

-* Be careful forwarding kwargs to functions that have keywords taking multiple values.
-Unrecognized keywords can be taken as additional values for the multiple value keyword.
+* Be careful with keywords accepting multiple values, they can pickup kwargs meant for forwarding.

+  * If your function has a kwarg that accepts multiple values you need to look for all kwargs that your subfunctions will use.

 Kwargs work best if functions accepting them use the same keywords for the same